Tennessee’s “Castle Doctrine” does not protect your castle.

 Assuming that each of the statutory conditions precedent are met, the statute instructs that the person is “presumed to have held a reasonable belief of imminent death or serious bodily injury to self, family, a member of the household or a person visiting as an invited guest…” But, it is only a presumption.
 The government can introduce evidence or testimony to show that the individual using deadly force actually was not in imminent fear of death or serious bodily injury.
 Indeed, there is at least one appellate case where the evidence that the state used to disprove the claim of self-defense was the defendant’s own statements of how the shooting occurred.

-While there are numerous statutory conditions that limit when the castle doctrine applies in a self-defense circumstance, the castle doctrine has nothing to do with the your ability to protect your home, business or property.
+While there are numerous statutory conditions that limit when the castle doctrine applies in a self-defense circumstance, the castle doctrine has nothing to do with your ability to protect your home, business or property.
 The presumption only addresses whether the use of deadly force was justified to protect human life.

 The castle doctrine in Tennessee therefore does not provide a basis on which an individual can use deadly force, which includes brandishing a firearm, a knife, or even a club (e.g., a baton), to dissuade a looter or to threaten a trespasser.

 If you think Tennessee law should allow an individual, a family or even a business owner to protect their home, business, livestock, inventory, and stuff from thieves, burglars and/or looters then it is important for you to talk to your Legislators and ask them to change the law so that citizens can protect not only threats to their lives but so that they can also protect their property interests.
-You must be determined because many of them apparently are skilled at telling you “I feel you pain” and then doing something else when you are not watching.
+You must be determined because many of them apparently are skilled at telling you “I feel your pain” and then doing something else when you are not watching.

 Indeed, Tennessee’s Legislature has tied the hands of victims by forcing them to stand by without the ability to protect their homes, lands, or the property from thieves, robbers, burglars and looters.
 To that extent, the Republican controlled General Assembly has victimized the innocent again.
 These laws should be changed so that citizens, even if not in a emergency, can effectively defend themselves, their lands, their homes and their properties from those who are willing to risk their lives to engage in criminal activity.